 Removing Siberian Fur from Furniture and Clothing

 Have a job interview you don’t want to showcase your cat fur at?
+When it comes to Siberian Cats and shedding, hair all over the place will always be something you’ll have to deal with.
 Here are a few methods of cleaning up wayward Siberian fur from clothing:

 - Lint rollers are your best friend.
 Keep one by your door, in your car and perhaps even at your place of work